Polish Car Brands (manufacturer car companies, logos)

 Polish Car Brands

-The Polish automotive industry has been developing quite consistently, but small brands mainly represent it.
-If we analyze the Polish car industry from a historical point of view, its best times were in the socialist era, when the state-supported this industry.
-Then the range of Polish cars was quite extensive.
-The demand was for cars, trucks, and vans.
+The Polish car industry is developing quite steadily, but small brands mainly represent it.
+If we analyze the Polish car industry from a historical perspective, its best times were during the socialist era, when the state supported it.
+At that time, the model range of Polish cars was very extensive.
+Both cars, trucks, and vans were in demand.

 Solbus